 Among other things, we had

-- bland hosts with no chemistry or stage charisma,
+- bland hosts with no chemistry or stage charisma whatsoever,

-- fans regurgitating EBU talking points as personal Eurovision experiences,
+- fans regurgitating EBU talking points word-for-word as 'personal' Eurovision experiences,

 - desparate attempts by the hosts to encourage spreading televote points across multiple countries as a thinly-veiled attempt to counteract